sebastian-ml/javascript-covid19-tracker/README.md

 # COVID-19 Tracker

-<p>Website which shows covid statistics for countries around the world.
+<p>Website that shows covid statistics for countries around the world.
 It contains things like charts, number of deaths, recovery etc.</p>
-<p>The project is being made for learning purposes.</p>
+<p>The project was made for learning purposes.</p>

 ## Technology